priyanka-smitha/Hello/README.md

 **Step 1: The ability to configure a deployment environment automatically, using a configuration management tool, such as ansible, or configured using vagrant/docker.**

-1] The deployment environment that we have chosen as part of our project are AWS EC2.
+1] The remote deployment environment that we have chosen as part of our project is AWS EC2.

-2] For automatic configuration, we have used cloudFormation templates.
+2] For automatic configuration, we have used  AWS CloudFormation templates.
 ![alt deploy](screenshots_deploy/cloudformation.png)

 3] This cloudFormation template in turn creates EC2 instances automatically.
 ![alt deploy](screenshots_deploy/ec2.png)

+4] The screenshot below shows a small sample of our CloudFormation template file.
+The repository contains a gistfile1.js which contains the entire code of our CloudFormation template.

 ![alt deploy](screenshots_deploy/gistfile.png)

-4] The above screenshots show a small sample of our cloudFormation template file.
-The repository contains a gistfile1.js which contains the entire code of our CloudFormation template.
+We can see that git is automatically configured on our EC2 instance.
+Any other project dependencies can also be set up using  AWS CloudFormation.

 **Step 2: The ability to deploy a self-contained/built application to the deployment environment.
 That is, this action should occur after a build step in your pipeline.**